StevenWeir038/Artisan-Yarns/README.md

 ### **Wireframes**
 Main areas as seen in varying viewport sizes.
 Created using [Balsamiq Cloud](https://balsamiq.cloud/).

+Note, due to the nature of a student lead development and lack of consumer feedback, there may be a few alterations as to how individual elements are displayed.

 - [Home](documents/readme/wireframes/home.png "home")
 - [Contact Us](documents/readme/wireframes/contact-us.png "contact us")
 - [Products](documents/readme/wireframes/products.png "products")